Skip to main content

 4. Seljavallalaug pool

 If you’re researching hot springs in Iceland, you’re likely to have seen photos of Seljavallalaug.
-It is an iconic swimming pool (one of the original pools of Iceland) that contrasts with the breathtaking natural scenery surrounding it.
+It is an iconic swimming pool (one of the original pools of Iceland) it contrasts with the natural scenery surrounding it.

 It is located on the south coast near the misty Skógafoss waterfall.
 There is a nearby parking lot and you’ll have a short walk to take to reach the pool.
 There are facilities but they are very basic changing rooms.